Srijani-Chakroborty/Srijani-Chakroborty/README.md

 - 👯 I’m looking to collaborate on Youtube.
 - 🤔 I’m looking for help with technical documentation.
 - 💬 Ask me about web development and any tech related stuffs.
-- 📫 How to reach me:
+- 📫 How to reach me: **LinkedIn**- https://www.linkedin.com/in/srijani-chakroborty-a0b42b1a0/ , **Instagram**- https://www.instagram.com/srijanichakroborty/
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I spend almost 8 hours listening everyday.